“Riddles”……by Robert M. Katzman

 Riddle moved with us from place to place, and became a special part of our lives.
 The children kept playing with it.

-And one day, they all grew up.
+And then one day, they all grew up.

 Riddle sat in a corner.
-Then Riddle sat in a garage, in the gloom.
+Then, Riddle sat in a garage, in the gloom.
 Stuff collected on the flat wooden table.
 The old stickers peeled off.
 Riddle’s strong 2 by 4 arms sagged, and the four mirrors?
 They were gradually covered with grime and dust.
 No one could see themselves in Riddle’s eyes anymore.
 I covered Riddle with a tarp.
 He was forgotten.

 Time passed.